thefuture2092/didia.me/content/posts/2019-02-21-use-binary-search-as-your-debugging-algorithm.md

 Bisecting: 100 revisions left to test after this (roughly 7 steps)[dfeb81250bc4d622d61b21611918d93ffc2e5342] Fix lint
 ```

 There was 201 commits since our latest working commit.
 Now after specifying the bad and good commit, _git_ tells us that we are left with 100 revisions to test and that we have roughly 7 more steps to do before finding our guilty commit.
-And it also checkout a commit for us to test if it's good or bad.
-Let's run our test again to find out.
+And it also checkout a commit for us to test if it’s good or bad.
+Let’s run our test again to find out.

 ```bash
 $ ./test_import_feature.sh
 ❌Assertion failed: Important feature is not working
 ```

 Oups 🙊still failing.
 Now we know this commit is bad.
-Let's tell git.
+Let’s tell git.

 ```bash
 $ git bisect bad
 Bisecting: 49 revisions left to test after this (roughly 6 steps)[4f88051ecb530874facdf78335a33d279fd7937e] Fix build jobs
 ```

 Now git send us to another commit.
-Let's run the test again to see if it's bad or good.
+Let’s run the test again to see if it’s bad or good.

 ```bash
 $ ./test_import_feature.sh
 ✅Test passed: Important feature is working 🎉
 ```

-Oh yeah, now it's working!
+Oh yeah, now it’s working!
 We have ourself a good commit.
 So we will keep doing the same step over and over until we found the bad commit.

 ```bash
 $ git bisect good